dhineshrs/dhineshrs/README.md

 ### Hi there :wave:
-I'm currently working on as Senior Technical Lead.
+I'm currently working on as Senior Java Technical Lead.